naiborhujosua/naiborhujosua.github.io/consulting.md

 ---

-Consulting services are conducted via Zoom and are exclusively available to prospective clients.
-If you are interested in scheduling a one-on-one consultation, please feel free to complete the [Calendly](https://calendly.com/naiborhujosua/60min?month=2025-05) form.
+Consulting services are offered via Zoom and are exclusively available to prospective clients.
+If you’re interested in scheduling a one-on-one consulting session, please complete the Calendly form.

 The schedule is subject to change at any time.